Showing posts with label 1994. Show all posts

 STAX #90

-Everyone knows I love Menu Disks and there's nothing better than going through a pile of floppy disks - even just to listen to the tunes or read through a scroller relevant 30-odd years ago!
-Yes, it all sounds rather sad to anyone under 50? ;-) Ignoring that, here is a belter by STAX - it's their 90th disk and features a nice intro followed by a couple of demos and games - which are all impressive for different reasons.
-The rest of their disks (and more) are available on Demozoo and Pouet.
+Everyone knows I love Menu Disks and there's nothing better than going through a pile of floppy disks (incl virtual disks).
+Even if it's just to listen to the tunes or read through a 30-odd years ago scroller!
+It sounds rather sad to anyone under 50? ;-) Ignoring that, here is a belter by STAX - it's their 90th disk and features a nice intro followed by a couple of demos and games - which are all impressive for different reasons.

 - Aromatica -

-Aromatica is a collection of old skool demo screens by The Swedish Meatballs and features lots of scrollers with extra colours and chiptunes.
+Aromatica is a collection of old-school demo screens by The Swedish Meatballs and features scrollers with extra colours and chiptunes.
 It reminded me of the days prior to the Union Demo, which is no bad thing.
-There's nothing here to blow you away, but I still enjoyed flicking through this neat collection.
+There's nothing here to blow you away, but I enjoyed flicking through this collection.
 Definitely worth a look.

 - Flight Over Sirius -